wobblybrian/xyz/content/_index.md

 # Welcome

-This is just a simple web presence with very minimal styling.
+This is just a simple web presence featuring a [blog](/blog) and homepage.
 I plan to use this website as a playground to experiment with CSS away from my personal website.

 ## About me